 - Chyenne Tran, Germany, Health Sciences

 - Julian Cruz, Italy, Chemistry

 - Olivia Sciandra, Costa Rica, Environmental Science

 In addition to its Gilman scholars, USF was also recognized as the number one institution in Florida and the ninth in the nation for Pell Grant student success with a 68 percent six-year graduation rate.

 The national 2019 Gilman Scholarship deadline for summer and fall programs is March 5, 2019.
-USF’s Office of National Scholarships (ONS) intent to apply deadline is February 6, 2019.
+USF’s Office of National Scholars (ONS) intent to apply deadline is February 6, 2019.
 ONS identifies, recruits, and mentors high achieving students to apply for national merit scholarships across all disciplines.
 Please visit the ONS website or email the Gilman advisors for more information.